rjleveque/geoclaw_tsunami_tutorial/GTT/datasets/README.md

 :class: note
 - Describe hash codes and updating in more detail.
 - Use of [pooch](https://www.fatiando.org/pooch/dev/index.html).
+- Problem: The hash of a zip file can change even when the data in it that we care about does not (since the zip file also contains some metadata such as when it was created?)
+This is annoying.
+- It would be nice to just use rsync, which would manage updating, compressing, keeping track of hashes, etc.  But users can't use without login or ssh keys.
+Or put the data repository on a server with an rsync daemon running??
+- Could alternatively use a git submodule to store all the data?
+But the it gets versioned and grows in size if changes are made,  large files are always downloaded even for examples not run, etc.
 - Are there better ways?
 E.g. some version of ["Git for data"](https://www.dolthub.com/blog/2020-03-06-so-you-want-git-for-data/)?
 :::